LidorPrototype/L.A.R.V.I.S/README.md

 google team provided for the developers who wish to use it's services.

-For any inquery you may contact Lidor Eliyahu S via the email that is in the github account page.
+For any inquery you may contact Lidor Eliyahu S via the email that is in the github [account page][1].

 You may use this project for any reason you find suitable as long as you give a credit to Lidor Eliyahu S.